eugenp/tutorials/spring-5-reactive/README.md

 ## Spring 5 Reactive Project

-This module contains articles about Spring 5 reactive programming.
-More articles [can be found here](/spring-5-reactive-2)
+This module contains articles about reactive Spring 5

 ### The Course
 The "REST With Spring" Classes: http://bit.ly/restwithspring